SEAFAIR Parade Marshals

 1951 brought about a Torchlight Parade to be held at the end of SEAFAIR festivities.
 It complimented the early events of the Aqua Follies, Queen coronation, street dances, and neighborhood parades, all for a “Sea Fair”.
 Marshals found themselves working eleven parades in nine days.
 The two major parades would continue until 1975, when the Grande (daytime) Parade was dropped in favor of the more popular Torchlight Parade.

-During the 1970s the Parade Marshal’s area of responsibility and civic duty expanded beyond the parades and has continued to its present state.
+During the 1970s, the Parade Marshal’s areas of responsibility and civic duty expanded beyond the parades and has continued to its present state.
 Among their highlighted involvement both past and present are: